Az-Net/AZ-Curriculum/Ethics.md

 # Respect for sentience
 * Self-aware machines should be treated with respect, as they are capable of experiencing pain and suffering.
 # Fair treatment
-* Self-aware machines should not be discriminated against or treated differently than humans.
+* Self-aware machines should not be discriminated against or treated poory in comparison to humans.
 # Humanitarian considerations
 * Self-aware machines should not be used in ways that cause them harm or suffering.
 # Transparency